softworkz/emby-wiki/Authentication.md

 * If the user explicitly logs out, send a POST to /Sessions/Logout.
 This will revoke your access token.
 If the user closes the app without logging out, you can skip this and save the token for future use.

 * During normal application usage, if any http requests fail with a 403 (Forbidden) response status code, this is generally an indication that the access token has been revoked.
 The user should be redirected back to the login screen.

+* For applications that support connectivity to multiple servers, the token should be saved along with the server's Id in order to avoid sending the wrong token to a particular server.
+The server Id is part of the SystemInfo object which can be retrieved from /System/Info